the whole of Doñana

 Single supplement: +125 €

-Doñana is the Europe´s biggest ecologic reserve, where more than 400 birds species have been there watched.
-Some of the more remarkable birds are really threatened like the Spanish Imperial Eagle, Red-knobedd Coot, Marbled Duck and White-headed Duck.
+Doñana is the Europe’s biggest ecological reserve, where more than 400 birds species have been there watched.
+Some of the more remarkable birds are really threatened like the Spanish Imperial Eagle, Red-knobbed Coot, Marbled Duck and White-headed Duck.
 This makes birding in Doñana an unrepeatable experience.
 We can also find the Iberian Lynx one of the most threatened felines of the world.

 For four days we will visit the best places to birdwatching around the counties of Seville, Huelva and Cádiz.
-The protected area takes 117.00 ha and within it and their sourroundings we can find marshes, rivers, streams, umbrella pine and cork oak forests, meadows, mobile dunes, sandy cliffs, rice paddies and other crops.
+The protected area takes 117.00 ha and within it and their surroundings we can find marshes, rivers, streams, umbrella pine and cork oak forests, meadows, mobile dunes, sandy cliffs, rice paddies and other crops.

 After picking you up at Seville airport or your accommodation in Seville we will head for Brazo del Este (which is located only a few kilometers away from Seville).
 This place is composed by rice paddies and an extend network of channels and wetlands taking up the former riverbed of the Guadalquivir.
 Although nowadays it is isolated of the rest of Doñana, it is an excellent site for birdwatching.
 Some of the outstanding species here are Collared Pratincole (summer), Purple Swamphen, Glossy Ibis and the Squacco Heron.